 That appears to be the case in Nova Scotia.
 Transparency and public participation in the political process and environmental decision making “is a major problem…We don’t have a mechanism for determining what the community does or does not want,” Burrill was quoted.

-At present government decisions regarding natural resources, agriculture, fisheries and aquaculture are left out of the publications released by Nova Scotia’s Ministry of the Environment.
-Per the proposed legislation any provincial decisions that relate to environmental matters would be published in a freely available public registry, according to The Coast.
+Currently, government decisions regarding natural resources, agriculture, fisheries, and aquaculture are left out of the publications released by Nova Scotia’s Ministry of the Environment.
+Per the proposed legislation, any provincial decisions related to environmental matters would be published in a freely available public registry, according to The Coast.

-Furthermore, the proposed Environmental Bill of Rights calls for the creation of an independent commissioner and office that would be responsible for investigating environmental violations and present annual reports to the provincial legislature.
+Furthermore, the proposed Environmental Bill of Rights calls for the creation of an independent commissioner and office that would be responsible for investigating environmental violations and presenting annual reports to the provincial legislature.